tom-clik/coldlight/testing/source/fruit/apples.md

 Apples are a nutritious fruit that offer a wide range of health benefits due to their rich content of vitamins, minerals, antioxidants, and fiber.
 Here are some of the key benefits of apples:

 ## 1. Rich in Nutrients
-   - **Vitamin C**: Apples are a good source of vitamin C, which is important for immune function, skin health, and fighting oxidative stress.
+   - **Vitamin C**: Apples are a good source of vitamin C[^vitaminc], which is important for immune function, skin health, and fighting oxidative stress.
    - **Potassium**: Apples provide potassium, an essential mineral that supports heart health and regulates blood pressure.
    - **Fiber**: Apples, especially with the skin on, are an excellent source of dietary fiber, which promotes digestive health and can help regulate blood sugar levels.

+[^vitaminc]: a footnote about vitamin C

 ## 2. Supports Digestive Health
    - **Soluble Fiber (Pectin)**: Apples contain soluble fiber, particularly pectin, which helps feed healthy gut bacteria and supports healthy digestion.
 It also helps to relieve constipation and maintain regular bowel movements.